emsig/empymod/docs/manual/usage.rst

-The main modelling routine is :func:`empymod.model.bipole`, which can compute the electromagnetic frequency- or time-domain field due to arbitrary finite electric or magnetic bipole sources, measured by arbitrary finite electric or magnetic bipole receivers.
+The main modelling routine is :func:`empymod.model.bipole`, which can compute the electromagnetic frequency- or time-domain field due to arbitrary finite electric or magnetic dipole sources, measured by arbitrary finite electric or magnetic dipole receivers.
 The model is defined by horizontal resistivity and anisotropy, horizontal and vertical electric permittivities and horizontal and vertical magnetic permeabilities.
 By default, the electromagnetic response is normalized to source and receiver of 1 m length, and source strength of 1 A.